Madek/madek-api-v2/src/madek/api/utils/coercion/COERCION.md

 2024-06-28T05:55:51.937Z NX-41294 ERROR [madek.api.web:46] - Exception Unable to resolve spec: :clojure.spec.alpha/unknown
 2024-06-28T05:55:51.937Z NX-41294 WARN [madek.api.web:47] - Exception   THROWABLE: java.lang.Exception: Unable to resolve spec: :clojure.spec.alpha/unknown[..
 ```
+4. Coercion-errors
+   1. The full error details will be logged to the console.
+   2. The coercion response will return a simplified version of the error, with one of the following status codes:
+      1. 422: Request error
+      2. 500: Response error

 Definition by reitit.coercion.schema